 EVP Facility Services

-Lesley's impressive skills and extensive knowledgebase are repeatedly showcased during new client installations.
+Lesley’s impressive skills and extensive knowledgebase are repeatedly showcased during new client installations.
 She can manage a team of engineers in a swift and confident manner while providing answers to the intricate, technical questions.
+Clients quickly learn that when she says, “I got this,” Lesley has it handled.

-Prior to joining SUPERNAP in 2005, Lesley was the director of operations for a successful Las Vegas-based software company where she managed all aspects of the business including product ordering, marketing, selling and distribution.
+Prior to joining Switch in 2005, Lesley was the director of operations for a successful Las Vegas-based software company where she managed all aspects of the business including product ordering, marketing, selling and distribution.

 Missy Young is the executive vice president of colocation at SUPERNAP.
 She relocated to Las Vegas from Huntington Beach to join the company in 2005.
 As a partner at SUPERNAP, she is responsible for all sales and engineering with respect to potential clients, including solution architecture and contract negotiations.
 Her expertise is centered on helping clients understand the unique technology ecosystem that is SUPERNAP.
 She leads a phenomenal team of sales engineers and will gladly tell you that she has the best job in the world.